 Planets & Planetinos

-A "planet" (or "major planet") is a planetoid which orbits a star or stars directly.
-Natural bodies that orbit a star but are not gravitationally rounded, such as asteroids and comets, are classified as "planetinos" (or "minor planets").
+A "planet" (or "major planet") is a planetoid which directly orbits a star (or stars).
+Natural bodies that orbit a star but are not gravitationally rounded, such as asteroids and comets, are called "planetinos" (or "minor planets").

-A "moon" is a planetoid or planetino which orbits another planet; they are formally called "natural satellites."
-Planetoid satellites are specifically classified as "major moons," in contrast to planetino "minor moons."
+A "moon" is a planetoid or planetino which orbits another planet or planetino; they are formally called "natural satellites."
+Planetoid satellites are classified as "major moons," in contrast to planetino "minor moons."

 Unbound Planetoids

-Planetoids which do not orbit any object, planet or star, are classified as "unbound planetoids," or more commonly "rogue planets."
-They are also occasionally referred to as "planemos," which is a shortened term for planetary-mass object.
+Planetoids which do not orbit any object, planet or star, are officially classified as "unbound planetoids."
+However, these objects are more commonly called "rogue planets" or "wandering planets."

 Planetary Class System